Back to Blog

 What Building Voice AI In-House Actually Costs

-Building a production voice AI system from scratch requires assembling at least four distinct competencies: machine learning engineering, telephony infrastructure, compliance and security, and ongoing operations.
-As of April 2026, ML engineers with voice and NLP specialization command $150K to $250K per year in the US and AU markets.
-Most enterprise builds require two to four of them.
+Building a production voice AI system from scratch requires assembling at least four distinct competencies: machine learning engineering (the people who train and tune the AI models), telephony infrastructure (the systems that connect calls over phone networks), compliance and security, and ongoing operations.
+As of June 2026, ML engineers with voice and NLP (natural language processing, the technology that lets software understand spoken and written language) specialization command $150K to $250K per year in the US and AU markets.
+That range is grounded in third-party data: a 2026 ML engineer salary survey by Kore1 puts US base pay at $128K to $186K across Glassdoor, Indeed, ZipRecruiter, and Built In, while Levels.fyi reports a median total compensation (base plus equity and bonus) near $261K.
+Voice and NLP specialists sit at the upper end of those ranges, and most enterprise builds require two to four of them.

 The Engineering Team